dian-lun-lin/SNIG/README.md

 To run other benchmarks, you need to download the dataset from MIT/IEEE/Amazon Graph Challenge.

-# Download the Model, Input Dataset, and Golden Reference
+# Step 2: Download the Model, Input Dataset, and Golden Reference

 The dataset is available at https://graphchallenge.mit.edu/data-sets